 Jane Harrison is the Dreamer of Nian.
-Not that anyone knew it, when Great Grandpa Joel passed the gift down to her he was laying on his death bed, cheating time with every last breath he could manage, and he didn't bother to go into specifics.
+Not that anyone knew it, when Great Grandpa Joel passed the gift down to her he was laying on his death bed, cheating time with every last breath he could manage, and he only bothered to tell her not to let anyone know.
 Quickly, Jane is forced to come to terms with her new abilities, and a mission of saving a land she has no responsibility for.

 I stared out the window, watching the streets and platinum colored buildings go buy.
 I didn't know how I felt about Great Grandpa Joel.
 We only visited on holidays, and even then I mostly played with my cousins.
 We pulled into the parking lot of the old folks home and hurried inside the building.